pfq/PFQ/README.md

 across sockets.

 PFQ is highly optimized for multi-core architecture, as well as for network devices supporting multiple hardware queues.
-It works with vanilla drivers and provides a script (pfq-omatic) that allows to recompiles them and obtain accelerated versions.
+It works with any binary driver (the one shipped with the Linux distribution) and provides a script (pfq-omatic) that patches and compiles the source codes to obtain accelerated drivers.

-The package provides the source code of the kernel module, user-space libraries for C, C++11 and Haskell languages and a set of diagnostic tools.
+The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11 and Haskell languages and a set of diagnostic tools.